Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 #### Annotations

-The Softcite dataset is encoded in TEI.
+The Softcite dataset is encoded in TEI XML.
 For robustness, we did not use JATS XML content when available, the content of the articles is extracted from PDF with GROBID to follow the quality level of the expected input in PDF.
-Mentions are annotated at paragraph-level for two reasons: first to capture possible attributes and relations beyond the same sentence and second to extend the input context to machine learning sequence labeling models.
+While annotations are at sentence-level in SoMeSci, mentions are annotated at paragraph-level for two reasons: first to capture possible attributes and relations beyond the same sentence and second to keep the possibility to extend the input context to machine learning sequence labeling models.
 It was reported early that transformers like BERT applied to NER can perform better with extended contexts [@devlin2018bert].

-Mentioned standalone software with attributes are annotated as follow:
+Mentioned standalone software with attributes are annotated as follow - here a software name (_CRISPRFinder_) and two attributes are attached to this named software, a version number and a URL:

 ```xml
  <rs resp="#curator" type="software" xml:id="b308e79ccf-software-1">CRISPRFinder</rs>